 Well it Doesn't Suck

-As "Crawlspace" started and I saw the words "Inspired by True Events" I had mixed feelings as far too often I have watched movies which refer to true events and true stories only to watch a generic movie but the cast in this with the always lovely Lori Loughlin attracted me as did the basic premise.
-The whole idea of a psychotic previous tenant living in an attic and spooking the family who have moved in is full of potential to be a horrifying movie which will make you sleep uneasy at night.
+As "Crawlspace", which is also known as "The Attic", started and I saw the words "Inspired by True Events" I had mixed feelings because far too often I have watched true event/true story movies only to watch something which is generic and formula driven.
+But then the cast in "Crawlspace" with Steven Weber and Lori Loughlin attracted me as did the basic premise.
+The whole idea of a troubled previous tenant living in secret in an attic and spooking the family who have moved in is full of potential to be a horrifying movie which will make you sleep uneasy at night.

-What this all boils down to is that "Crawlspace" is a mixed bag as some things in it are surprisingly good with the likeable nature of the cast playing a big part in its effectiveness.
+What this all boils down to is that "Crawlspace" is a mixed bag as some things in it are surprisingly good with the appeal of the cast playing a big part in its effectiveness.
 But whilst it has some graphically horrifying moments it is hit and miss with some scenes working better than others.